prabodhmeshram/cilium/Documentation/concepts/ipam/eni.rst

 of the deficit, i.e. the node with the biggest deficit will be at the front of the allocation queue.

-The allocation queue is handled on demand but at most every 5 seconds.
+The allocation queue is handled on demand but at most once per second.

 IP Allocation
 =============